xxyQwQ/ComfyBench/README.md

 ## 🎬 Gallery

-Here are some examples of results produced by ComfyAgent on ComfyBench.
+Here are some examples of the results produced by ComfyAgent on ComfyBench.
 Visit our [Project Page](https://xxyqwq.github.io/ComfyBench) for more details.

 | Task Instruction                                             |                 Input                 |                 Result                  |
 | ------------------------------------------------------------ | :-----------------------------------: | :-------------------------------------: |